Lembit Öpik: Post-parliament career

-Personal life, charity and creative activities
+In August 2025, he joined Reform at the 2025 Reform UK conference.
+He told a reporter: "I go where the money is."

+Journalism and media appearances

 Public appearances

 Öpik has appeared several times on the BBC satirical current affairs quiz show Have I Got News for You, including an appearance on the day after he lost his parliamentary seat.
 He has also appeared on the BBC's Question Time and Any Questions?
-Away from politics, he has also appeared on Stand Up for the Week, Al Murray's Happy Hour, All Star Mr and Mrs, Loose Women, Bargain Hunt Famous Finds, Ant & Dec's Saturday Night Takeaway and Come Dine with Me, Celebrity Juice and I'm a Celebrity...Get Me Out of Here!
+Away from politics, he has also appeared on Stand Up for the Week, Al Murray's Happy Hour, All Star Mr & Mrs, Loose Women, Bargain Hunt Famous Finds, Ant & Dec's Saturday Night Takeaway and Come Dine with Me, Celebrity Juice and I'm a Celebrity...Get Me Out of Here!

 In June 2010, he made his debut as a comedian at the Backstage Comedy Club in London's West End.
 It was described by one audience member as "not fantastic, but not completely awful".

 Öpik also gained media attention for his part in a music video by unsigned band The Good Suns.
 The video featured the politician dancing and miming lyrics to their debut song "Pop Wound".

 In March 2012, Öpik began collaborating with rock band Adam and the Asbos on their action/adventure sci-fi film Adam and the Asbos: The Movie.
 In April and May 2012, he made appearances in a professional wrestling promotion, appearing from the audience to confront wrestler Kade Callous for cheating; Öpik was in turn challenged to appear in a later tag team match, which ended with Öpik "black and blue".

 In August 2016, Öpik performed in the comedy Rocking Your Vote, in which he played himself.
-The play was on the Edinburgh Fringe Festival, and starred 2015 parliamentary candidate Will Goodhand.
+The play, performed for the Edinburgh Festival Fringe, starred 2015 parliamentary candidate for West Bromwich Will Goodhand.

 Since 2021, Öpik has been a contributor to GB News.